FSGModding/FSG_Mod_Assistant/docs/faq.md

 ### Do you have any time saving tips?

 Yes.
 Think about adding your `Downloads` folder to the program to easily move or copy new mods into your collections.
 Mod Assist is pretty smart about what is and isn't a mod, and will happily ignore anything else that might be in your `Downloads` folder.
+For bonus points, set your `Downloads` folder to be of the 'Holding Pen' type (see collection details)

 ---